keboola/connection-docs/components/extractors/marketing-sales/facebook-ads/index.md

 ## Create New Query
 Click on the **Create new query** button and specify what data to extract.
-If you choose a preconfigured template, all necessary fields will fill up automatically.
+If you choose a preconfigured template, all necessary fields will fill in automatically.

 {: .image-popup}
 ![Screenshot - New Query](/components/extractors/marketing-sales/facebook-ads/facebook-ads-3.png)